 Can’t help oneself [phrase] – to be unable to control one’s action

 Contagious [adj.] – spreads quickly among people

-The two strong teams were enthusiastically playing that made the audience go wild.
-You can imagine how deafening the noise in the stadium.
+The two strong teams were enthusiastically playing which made the audience go wild.
+You can imagine how deafening the noise is in the stadium.
 The first game was won by the engineering students, however, in the second game, it was won by the fashion designing team.
 That was a very entertaining game which I had never thought I could be so entertained.
 The third game was the craziest, I mean, I could feel the tension between the two teams and at the same time their respective supporters.